sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 So far, so good, but wait!
 The next day, we receive a call that the piece of code we had carefully designed broke something else at some place far away in the codebase.
 Really?
-How could we anticipate that code conflict in a codebase of 30+ million lines?
+How could we anticipate that code-conflict in a codebase of 30+ million lines?
 We have just heard of this part of the codebase for the first time.

 We surrender to our fate.
 We start the debugger: bug-fixing time!
 If only we could reproduce the bug locally...

-## "Our life does not need to be painful!"
+## Our life does not need to be painful!

 We are not the first ones to fail.
 Programmers before us have made the same mistakes again and again.